 Overview of the Data Mining Process

-One of the very essential tasks of data mining relates to the automatic and semi-automatic analysis of large quantities of raw data and information in order to extract the previously unknown very interesting set of patterns such as clusters or a group of data records, anomaly detection (unusual records) and also in the case of dependencies which makes use of sequential pattern mining and association rule mining.
+One of the essential tasks of data mining relates to the automatic and semi-automatic analysis of large quantities of raw data and information to extract the previously unknown exciting set of patterns such as clusters or a group of data records, anomaly detection (unusual forms), and also in the case of dependencies which makes use of sequential pattern mining and association rule mining.
 This makes use of spatial indices.
-These patterns can be known to be among the kinds in the input data and can be used in further analysis, for instance, in case of predictive analysis and machine learning.
-More accurate sets of results can be obtained once you start making use of support decision systems.
+Anyone can identify these patterns as some of the types present in the input data and utilize them for further analysis, such as predictive analysis and machine learning.
+Incorporating support decision systems enables you to obtain more specific sets of results.

 How does Data Mining Work?

-There is an abundance of data in the industry across domains and it becomes very necessary to treat and process the data accordingly.
-Basically, in a nutshell, it involves the ETL set of processes such as the extraction, transformation and the loading of the data along with everything else which is required for this ETL to happen.
-This involves the cleansing, transformation, and processing of data to be used in various systems and representations.
-The clients can make use of this processed data for analyzing the businesses and the trends of growth in their companies.
+Data are abundant in the industry across domains, and treating and processing the data accordingly becomes essential.
+Basically, in a nutshell, it involves the ETL set of processes, such as the extraction, transformation, and loading of the data and everything else required for this ETL to happen.
+This involves data cleansing, changing, and processing in various systems and representations.
+The clients can use this processed data to analyze the businesses and the growth trends in their companies.

-The advantage of data mining includes not only the ones related to business but also ones like medicine, weather forecast, healthcare, transportation, insurance, government, etc. Some of the advantages include:
+The advantage of data mining includes the ones related to business and ones like medicine, weather forecast, healthcare, transportation, insurance, government, etc. Some of the advantages include the following:

-- Marketing/Retail: It helps all the marketing companies and firms to build models which are based on a historic set of data and information in order to predict the responsiveness to the marketing campaigns prevailing today such as online marketing campaign, direct mail, etc.
+- Marketing/Retail: Marketing companies and firms can build models based on historical data and information to predict the responsiveness to today’s marketing campaigns, such as online marketing campaigns, direct mail, etc.

-- Finance/Banking: The data mining involves financial institutions provide information about loans and also credit reporting.
-When the model is built on historical information, good or bad loans can then be determined by the financial institutions.
-Also, fraudulent and suspicious transactions are also monitored by the banks.
+- Finance/Banking: Data mining involves financial institutions providing information about loans and credit reporting.
+Financial institutions can determine good or bad loans by building the model on historical information.
+Additionally, banks monitor fraudulent and suspicious transactions.

-- Manufacturing: The faulty equipment and the quality of the manufactured products can be determined by making use of the optimal parameters for controlling.
-For example, for some of the semi-conductor development industries, water hardness and quality become a major challenge as it tends to affect the quality of produce of their product.
+- Manufacturing: Using the optimal parameters for controlling can determine the faulty equipment and the quality of the manufactured products.
+For example, for some semiconductor development industries, water hardness and quality become a significant challenge as they affect the quality of their product’s production.

-- Government: The governments can be benefitted with the monitoring and gauging the suspicious activities to avoid anti-money laundering activities.
+- Government: Monitoring and gauging suspicious activities can benefit governments in preventing anti-money laundering activities.